awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-creating-content-delivery-network-distribution.md

 The steps to edit your origin protocol policy are included in the [Create a distribution](#creating-a-distribution) section later in this guide\.

 **Note**
-When you select a Lightsail bucket as the origin of your distribution, the **Origin protocol policy** defaults to **HTTP only**\.
+When you select a Lightsail bucket as the origin of your distribution, the **Origin protocol policy** defaults to **HTTPS only**\.
 You cannot change the origin protocol policy when a bucket is the origin of your distribution\.

 ## Caching behavior and caching presets<a name="distribution-caching-preset"></a>